metalmandalore/cloud-goat_walkthrough/README.md

 `sudo apt-get update && apt install awscli`
 18. Look at the permissions of the mighty policy
 `aws iam get-policy-version --policy-arn <mightArn> --version-id v1`
-19. Now that the new instance contains full admin access the targe instance can be terminated from it
+19. Now that the new instance contains full admin access the target instance can be terminated from it
 `aws ec2 terminate-instances --instance-ids <targetInstanceID> --region us-east-1`

 **Goal Achieved**